lllssc/Drawing2CAD/README.md

 - `cad_vec` contains our vectorized representation for CAD sequences, saved in `.h5` format to enable fast data loading.

+**[Update]** All CAD models used in this project are sourced from [DeepCAD](https://github.com/ChrisWu1997/DeepCAD).
+We have also released our pipeline and scripts [here](https://github.com/lllssc/STEP2SVG-Pipeline) for exporting and preprocessing SVG drawings, making them available for anyone interested in converting their own CAD model data.
 ## 🚀 Training

 To train the model in different input options: